Relatio’s mission is to love all our neighbors and ourselves through relationship and service.

 - complete Safeguarding God’s Children and Safeguarding God’s People trainings to maintain safe environments;

-- complete a learning agreement to work an average of 5 hours/week at St. Luke’s on their internship projects for the benefit of the parish.
+- complete a learning agreement to work an average of 5 hours/week at St. Luke’s on their projects for the benefit of the parish.
 Projects could include preparing and serving food at Edible Hope, which serves breakfast to 200 people every weekday, facilitating the arts table with our meals guests, caring for children during worship service, church administration, or in our urban garden.
 We are open to your project ideas and look forward to hearing about your desires!

 Voices from Relatio

 I moved to Seattle from Houston, TX in 2017 to begin the Master of Arts in Counseling Psychology program and pursue my dream to be a trauma and abuse counselor.
 At St. Luke’s, I serve in the Edible Hope kitchen preparing and serving the food we serve to our homeless and impoverished brothers and sisters in the community.
 Engaging with this community has given me even more motivation and passion to see mental health and trauma engaged in a way that invites true restoration instead of quick fixes.
-This program has provided a space and community to be in after moving all of the way from Texas, space for me to build relationships with the other interns who provide safe community for me and also challenge me to apply what I am learning at school about engaging trauma with the guests at Edible Hope kitchen. — Mary Krambeer
+This program has provided a space and community to be in after moving all of the way from Texas, space for me to build relationships with the other residents who provide safe community for me and also challenge me to apply what I am learning at school about engaging trauma with the guests at Edible Hope kitchen. — Mary Krambeer

 I started at The Seattle School in 2016 to pursue a degree in Counseling Psychology.
 I chose to study at The Seattle School because I care about an education that is intentional and formative concerning education and character and develops robust clinical skills.
 At St. Luke’s, I help by tending to the property and I am currently embarking to obtain a grant that would result in an ethnographic study of Ballard’s unhoused community in order to hear from their perspective what is needed from the services currently offered at the church.
 I’d recommend Relatio because I have been challenged to understand who I am in the world, in this neighborhood in particular, and in a community where we genuinely care about each other’s hearts and minds. — Mason Judy